emilyfuhrman/datavis_design/2019_Spring/Studios/07_Building_Wind_Vector_Maps_in_R.md

 ![Delete Row](https://github.com/emilyfuhrman/datavis_design/blob/master/2019_Spring/Studios/Images/07/03_Delete_Row.png)

-Delete this row, and save the file under a new name.
+Delete this row, and save the file under a new name, such as `windData.csv`.

 Finally, back in the R console, we’re going to read in two data frames: the .csv downloaded from the NOAA and a map of the US, which is built into ggplot.